The dangers of electrical hazards and safety risks can be severe and fatal to pets, just as they are to people.

 If your dog or cat is intensely convulsing or lying stiff near a power strip or exposed wiring, they might be suffering from direct electrocution.
 But if you can’t find any power outlets, yet your pet is showing signs of shock, then it might be suffering from indirect electrocution from grounded surfaces or a water puddle.

-Statistics also show that the most likely cause of electrocution and electrical-related injury among dogs is chewing on live power strips and wiring.
+Pet Memorial Australia states that the most likely cause of electrocution and electrical-related injury among dogs is chewing on live power strips and wiring.
 Common reports also indicate male dogs urinating on walls and corners with a frayed power line or exposed outlet.

 Very rare cases also involve lightning strikes.
 Even if your pets aren’t directly hit by lightning, the wet soil can still conduct strong electrical currents, causing severe injury and even death.